Mifiel/fun-tests/ruby/proof-of-work/README.md

 For example, when you run the algorithm with the message `Hello, world!` and a difficulty of `3`, it gives you the nonce `4174`.
 Therefore, if you send the `message` and the `nonce` to anyone, he could easily verify that you expended a modest amount of CPU time calculating this nonce by double hashing the message plus the nonce, and expecting the first 3 digits of the __hexadecimal result__ to be zeros.

 In Bitcoin, the algorithm is a little bit more complex and it is designed to increase or decrease the difficulty to force miners to take approximately 10 minutes before they find the nonce.
-If the miners take less than 10 minutes to find the nonce the difficulty increases.
+If a point comes when the miners take less than 10 minutes to find the nonce, the difficulty increases to adjust accordingly (so that it returns to approximately 10 minutes).

 ## Deliverables